 With winter upon us, the risk of coming down with coughs, colds and flu is a real concern for athletes.
 With that in mind, Andrew Hamilton asks whether the use of probiotic supplements can boost your immunity and help keep your training on track...
 MORE

 Defend yourself with science: immune-boosting nutrients to stay well this winter

-If you’re striving for a new PB in 2019, staying well this winter could be your biggest training asset.
+If you’re striving for a new PB, staying well could be your biggest training asset.
 Andrew Hamilton looks at what the recent research says about nutrition and your immunity…

 In a carefully-crafted training programme where you’re looking for incremental gains in performance, taking a month or even a week out due to illness can be a huge setback.
 The most common type of infections in sportsmen and women are upper respiratory tract infections (URTIs – coughs, colds, sore throats).
 Depending on the severity of an URTI, your training might be compromised for anything from a couple of days to a couple of weeks.